Property tax: Municipal and national property taxes

 Other categories include Agriculture, Owner occupied flats, Tenement building, Industrial premises, etc.

 Rental income is taxed as part of a taxpayer's annual income.

 Penalties

 In case of submitting false or inadequate information in a tax return, the taxpayer faces a penalty.
-An individual can be charged up to 40% of the tax, the amount differs (depends on the type of disinformation).
+An individual can be charged up to 40% of the tax; the amount differs (depending on the type of disinformation).

-In case of late filling the consequences are similar.
+In case of late filling, the consequences are similar.

 Payment

 Tax payments are made in monthly instalments.
-Taxpayers have 90 days to pay any owed balance, in case of overpaying the money is refunded within a year from the end of the fiscal year.
+Taxpayers have 90 days to pay any owed balance; in case of overpaying the money is refunded within a year from the end of the fiscal year.

 Spain

 Property tax in Spain refers to the various taxes associated with buying, selling, and owning real estate within the country's borders.
 These taxes differ for residents and non-residents and encompass a range of fiscal obligations that property owners must navigate.

 Buying Property Tax: The acquisition of property in Spain entails the payment of several taxes, typically ranging from 8% to 11.5% of the property's value.
 This applies to both newly built properties, often sold by banks or construction companies, and resale properties previously owned by individuals.
 The tax burden is distributed among different parties involved in the transaction, with specific percentages allocated to various tax categories.

 Selling Property Tax: When selling property in Spain, sellers face obligations related to Plusvalia and Capital Gains Tax.